Credit Card Fraud Defense Lawyer

 Card not present

 In many credit card fraud cases, an individual makes unauthorized purchases by using information from another person’s card.
 Card not present (CNP) fraud occurs when Person A gains access to Person B’s credit card number and expiration date and uses the information to make purchases online, through the mail, or over the phone.
 In response to an increased awareness of CNP fraud, merchants began requiring the card’s verification code, which has served as a slight deterrent.
-CNP fraud is sometimes committed when there is a relatively close relation to the cardholder and the unauthorized user did not think using the information would constitute a major federal crime.
+CNP fraud is sometimes committed when there is a relatively close relation to the cardholder and the unauthorized user did not think using the information would constitute a major federal crime that requires the services of a federal defense attorney.
 Using any aspect of someone else’s credit card without permission is a crime in Fort Lauderdale and throughout Florida.
 Therefore, it is always better to obtain permission or to simply ask the cardholder to make the purchase in the interest of avoiding potentially costly confusion.

 Skimming and counterfeit cards